Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 In order to accomodate the spares and maintenance tools, HELL improved

-the metal storage case and designed an ingenious
+the metal storage case and added a well thought out

 storage compartment in the top section of the dust cover.

-The paper reel is stored in a third compartment, at the
+The paper supply reel is located in a third compartment, at the

 bottom of the machine.
 After removing the